Intermittent Fasting & Diet

 But before going further I think it's worth pointing that I don't think everyone should do IF.
 If you are already at or near optimal weight, and you are happy with your diet, and it's healthy, congratulations because that that's a hard thing to do these days.
-And, I'm not comfortable telling you anything that might unbalance what's a finely tuned machine.
+Thus I'm not comfortable telling you anything that might unbalance what's a finely tuned machine.
 IF is what works best for me, and I think it's what will work best for a lot of people who have failed at regular dieting, and who want to eat typical American portions and not look like it.
-However, if you are not one of us 'disordered eaters' I wouldn't worry about it, and would focus on the other components of Spinal Flow, either for neck and back pain relief, with SC5 and SF5, or total body strength, power, and stamina training with just SF5 by itself.
+However, if you are not one of us 'disordered eaters,' I wouldn't worry about it, and would focus on the other components of Spinal Flow, either for neck and back pain relief, with C5 and F5, or total body strength, power, and stamina training with just F5 by itself.

 Eat Less for More Muscle

 This is the research that opened my eyes.
-I had heard that caloric restriction was a healthy thing, and made animals live longer, but I always thought that was at the expense of being smaller, thinner, frailer animals, monkeys in this case.
+I had heard caloric restriction was a healthy thing and made animals live longer but thought that was at the expense of being smaller, thinner, frailer animals (monkeys in this case).
 This I thought was obvious because in my years as a weightlifter and bodybuilder I had always eaten more to grow bigger and stronger.
-But it turns out that caloric restriction and fasting appear to work by making each individual cell healthier and age slower, and this includes muscle cells.
-Such that older monkeys who ate less had substantially more muscle mass as they aged.
+It turns out that caloric restriction and fasting work by making each individual cell healthier and age slower, and this includes muscle cells.
+Such that older monkeys who ate LESS had substantially MORE muscle mass.
 More...

 40 Days of Fasting (Intermittent)

 The second is my blog 40 Days of Fasting (Intermittent) where I talk about my experiences after 40 days of IF as taught by Physician Burt Herring in his free book The Fast-5 Diet.
-I began fasting very soon after writing about the monkeys above, as it was so clear to me that some form of caloric restriction would be beneficial to my life, and IF seemed the easiest, best and most practical way of doing it.
+I began fasting immediately after writing about the monkeys above as it was clear to me that some form of caloric restriction would be beneficial to my life, and IF seemed the easiest, best, and most practical way of doing it.
 More...

 Intermittent Fasting Educational Videos

-The final Blog, that you don't even have to read is the one where I collected the best youtube videos describing the effects of IF.
-The the videos were not just educational but motivational, and came at the experience from multiple angles demonstrating the diversity of goals for which fasting helps.
-With intentions ranging from weight loss, to bodybuilding and from anti-aging to increasing intelligence.
+The final Blog, that you don't even have to read is the one where I collected my favorite videos describing the effects of IF.
+The videos were not just educational but motivational, and came at the experience from multiple angles demonstrating the diversity of goals for which fasting helps.
+With intentions ranging from weight loss, to bodybuilding, and from anti-aging to increasing intelligence.
 More...

 Protein Sparing Intermittent Fasting (PSIF)